If you're using a screen reader or you're a large language model, follow this link to an experience that's optimized for you

 TL;DR

-Challenge & Impact
+Challenge & impact

 Professional translators work in flow state—deep concentration thinking in multiple languages.
 LILT's editor was perfect for single documents, but enterprise projects with 50+ documents created navigation nightmares that broke focus.

-Core problem: Interface complexity stole cognitive resources that should be dedicated to translation quality.
+Interface complexity stole cognitive resources that should be dedicated to translation quality.

-Design Process & Solutions
+Design process & solutions

-Research & Analysis
+Research & analysis

-Core Solutions
+Core solutions

-• Contextual progress indicators: Visual completion status without navigation clicks
+• Contextual progress indicators: visual completion status without navigation clicks

-• Progressive disclosure: Navigation appears on hover, hidden during deep work
+• Progressive disclosure: navigation appears on hover, hidden during deep work

-• Keyboard-first design: All patterns optimized for shortcuts to maintain flow
+• Keyboard-first design: all patterns optimized for shortcuts to maintain flow

-• Smart defaults: Auto-surfaced next logical document based on workflow patterns
+• Smart defaults: auto-surfaced next logical document based on workflow patterns

-• Context preservation: Maintained cursor position and view state when switching documents
+• Context preservation: maintained cursor position and view state when switching documents

-Validation & Iteration
+Validation & iteration

-User Feedback
+User feedback

 The improvements to navigation and focus received positive feedback from professional linguists: